Chapter 14: Standards & Guidelines

 3. Liaisons assist the SC chair by conveying information regarding SC policies and procedures to ACRL units responsible for standards and guidelines.
 The liaisons for those documents due for review in the next 12 months contact the appropriate units and make them aware that these documents will be up for review soon.
 They should follow up with the sponsoring unit for any document that is past due for review.

-5. Upon receipt of a new or revised standard or guideline from an ACRL unit, SC reviews the document and the Transmittal Sheet to determine if it is consistent with other ACRL standards and guidelines.
+5. Upon receipt of a new or revised standard or guideline from an ACRL unit, SC reviews the document and the Transmittal Form to determine if it is consistent with other ACRL standards and guidelines.
 If SC has any concerns, it responds to the unit with specific comments or suggestions before the next ALA conference or midwinter meeting.

 6. Upon receipt of a final draft of a standard or guideline, and after a final review in relation to current ACRL standards and guidelines, SC recommends acceptance or non-acceptance of the standard or guideline to the ACRL Board and, at the same time, notifies the committee or section that initiated the standard or guideline.